AzureOps/CodeLabs-GameDev-6-Azure/README.md

 <a name="Overview" />
 ## Overview ##

 Enable your game with the Azure cloud technologies.
 Microsoft Azure offers hundreds of cross-platform services for any device: Android, iOS and Windows.
-In this lab, you will use a sample game and add Azure services to it.
-Your app will take advantage of multiple Azure services: you can choose what services to use in your game to expand it to its full potential.
+In this lab, you will use a sample game and add Azure App Service to it.
+Your app can take advantage of multiple Azure services available in Azure: you can choose what services to use in your game to expand it to its full potential.
+In this Lab we use Azure App Service, Mobile App Service, Easy Tables and SQL Azure to store game score.

 <a name="Objectives" />
 ### Objectives ###